AY2324S2-CS2103T-T14-2/tp/docs/UserGuide.md

 Format: `exit`

 Example:
-* 'exit' followed by 'yes' would exit the application.
+* 'exit' followed by 'yes' exits the application.
-* 'exit' followed by 'no' would cause no changes to the application and cancel exit command.
+* 'exit' followed by 'no' causes no changes to the application and cancel exit command.

 ### Forcefully exiting the program : `exit-f`